jacqueline-kraus/MS4-anime-art/README.md

 ## Features left to implement
 ### Footer upgrade
-- [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) wise it would be good to have more text and keywords related to the product that Anime Art sells in the footer, as well as blogarticles etc.
+- [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) wise it would be good to have more text and keywords related to the product that Anime Art sells in the footer, as well as blog articles, etc.

 - A proper imprint and a contact page (with a contact form) should be implemented, to make the website more serious and trustworthy

-- A newsletter sign up field and a regular newsletter about new products would help promote the website and bring frequent traffic to the page
+- A newsletter sign-up field and a regular newsletter about new products would help promote the website and bring frequent traffic to the page

 ### Django pagination
 - When more and more products will be added, something like [django pagination](https://docs.djangoproject.com/en/3.2/topics/pagination/) should be added, so the user does not have to scroll through the whole page

 ### Sorting products
 - At the moment there are only two types of products (with only two different prices).
-As the inventory increases and more products with different prices will be added, then the user should be given the option not only to filter by type, but also to sort the products by price
+As the inventory increases and more products with different prices will be added, then the user should be given the option not only to filter by type but also to sort the products by price

 ### Service to host static images
 - As the product range is very small right now and is not increasing daily, I did not use any service for hosting static files (like [AWS](https://aws.amazon.com/)).
 As Heroku does not host static files by default, I used the workaround with [Whitenoise](http://whitenoise.evans.io/en/stable/), but this is not a scalable solution and does not allow you to upload images when adding or updating products in the `add_product` and `update_product` form